truetoatlanta/math4640-project/final.md

 where the iteration scheme for Newton's method is $x_{k+1} = g(x) = x_k - f(x_k)/f'(x_k)$.

-It should be noted that if the root has [multiplicity](https://www.mathwords.com/m/multiplicity.htm) greater than 1, Newton's method is linearly convergent and not ncessarily a faster way of approximating the root.
+It should be noted that if the root has [multiplicity](https://www.mathwords.com/m/multiplicity.htm) greater than 1, Newton's method is linearly convergent and not necessarily a faster way of approximating the root.
 ### Newton's Method Example
 Newton's method follows basically the same steps as a fixed-point iteration method one would, but using $g(x) = x_k - f(x_k)/f'(x_k)$.